 Place a flag near below-grade disposal vessels to warn people they are there.
 Be sure to take into account the possible depth of snow around the vessel in winter.

 Disposal Vessel Material

-requires the interior volume of a vessel to not exceed 10 m3
+Where possible, plan the vessel size to correspond with your projected disposal needs over a few years, remembering that the regulation requires the interior volume of a vessel to not exceed 10 m3 (353 ft3).

 Disposal Vessel Siting